OWASP/wstg/document/4-Web_Application_Security_Testing/11-Client-side_Testing/09-Testing_for_Clickjacking.md

 ## Test Objectives

+- Assess application vulnerability to clickjacking attacks.
-- Understand security measures in place.
+- Understand additional security measures in place.
-- Assess how strict the security measures are and if they are bypassable.

 ## How to Test

 As mentioned above, this type of attack is often designed to allow an attacker to induce users’ actions on the target site, even if anti-CSRF tokens are being used.
-Testing should be conducted to determine if website pages are vulnerable to clickjacking attacks.

-Testers may investigate if a target page can be loaded in an inline frame by creating a simple web page that includes a frame containing the target web page.
+### Load target website on a HTML interpreter usign html iframe tag

+Sites that do not protected against Frame Busting are vulnerable to this attack.
+If the `http://www.target.site` page is successfully loaded into a frame, then the site is vulnerable to Clickjacking.
 An example of HTML code to create this testing web page is displayed in the following snippet:

 ```html
 <html>